tpcarlson/synth-diy/sycamore/ASSEMBLY.md

 Take a look through the bill of materials and make sure you have all the parts.
 I like to organise mine by putting them into tupperware or take-away boxes - if you do too, just don't use them for food again afterwards.

+To avoid surprises, it can be helpful to read the build guide through before starting.

 ###### Preparing the Pico

 First, solder the headers to the Pico.
 To hold everything in place, use a couple of sockets.